acidburn0zzz/kickshaw/README.md

 # REQUIREMENTS

-    Dependencies: GTK 3, the code makes use of GNU extensions.
+    Dependencies: GTK 3 & GCC
     Kickshaw is not dependent on Openbox, it can be used inside all window managers/desktop environments that support GTK applications to create and edit menu files.
-    A makefile is included in the source directory. "make" and "make install" are sufficient to compile and install this program, there is no configure script file which has to be started first.

 # INSTALLATION

-    A simply script is provided to build and install the program in a terminal
+    A simply script is provided to build and install the program

     git clone https://github.com/natemaia/kickshaw

     cd kickshaw/

-    ./install
+    ./install && exit

 # IMPORTANT NOTES